Running on different surfaces over varied routes can reap big rewards when it comes to your performance.

 Running on new and varied terrain places different demands on your muscles and brain.
 Every stride you take is different when you’re running on unpredictable surfaces so you need a greater awareness of your foot placement.

 You’ll also have to alter your posture to keep your balance as you react to the changes in grip, camber and incline.
 Your legs, arms, breathing and posture all have to work in sync otherwise you increase your risk of, at worst, falling and injuring yourself, or, at best, ruining your run efficiency and causing your heart rate to skyrocket.

 Off-road running places greater demands on your body than running on a track or treadmill does, but it also teaches you to be more efficient and move with more economy.
 Running on varied surfaces requires more rugged shoes but you don’t need to spend a fortune.

 If the shoe can handle the demands of the terrain and keep your feet stable without overly affecting your running style, that’s all you need.
-Beyond your shoes there are a few more things to consider when you’re gearing up to go off road, check out Essential Equipment on the following page.
+Beyond your shoes there are a few more things to consider when you’re gearing up to go off road, check out Essential Equipment on the.

 Refresh your routine

 Don’t make the mistake of thinking off-road running is only for those with fields and fells right outside their front doors.
 Whatever gets you out and running on something that isn’t your normal route is good enough – all we’re looking for right now is a change from your usual routine, not a whole-scale reorganisation of your run training.